pratt-savi-810/pratt-savi-810-2018-10/projects/README.md

 # Project Documentation

 Objective: Use DEM files from visualize NJ with 3D Elevation.
-Find a driving route between 2 locations.
-Create a flythrough to preview your route in 3D
+Create a flythrough

 ## Inputs